 Sheldon Press, 2007

 Gives information about radiotherapy, its side effects, and how to cope with them.
-Also discusses the effect of radiotherapy on everyday life.
-This includes social life, work, travel, exercise and diet.
+Also discusses the effect of radiotherapy on everyday life, including social life, work, travel, exercise and diet.

-An American book that gives both doctor’s and patient’s views on coping with the symptoms of cancer and the side effects of treatment.
-It has information about treatment for pain, nausea, tiredness and other symptoms.
+An American book which gives both doctor’s and patient’s views on coping with the symptoms of cancer and the side effects of treatment.
+It has information about treatment for pain, nausea, tiredness, and other symptoms.

 An American book but most of the information is relevant to the UK.
 It covers issues such as preventing weight loss and coping with dehydration, fatigue, and infection.
 It also discusses eating problems and digestion issues, such as swallowing problems, feeling sick and dealing with mouth sores.
 Focuses on survivorship and how to eat well after treatment.